MicrosoftDocs/appcenter-docs/docs/dashboard/bugtracker/index.md

    3. Repeat [step 3](#step3).

   > [!NOTE]
   > A new work item will be created for new error groups with symbols provided.
-If no symbols are found for the new error group, the bug tracker integration will not create a new work item.
+If no symbols are found for the new error group, the bug tracker integration won't create a new work item.

 ## <a name="changeState"/></a> Changing the state of a crash group in App Center
 1. Navigate to [https://appcenter.ms/apps](https://appcenter.ms/apps), and select the specific app that has a bug tracker integration.